Scientology Church May Be Getting Own Channel, Rips Leah Remini Series Renewal

 Miscavige later justified the move by sharing “if you don’t write your own story, someone else will.
 So, yes, we’re now going to be writing our story like no other religion in history.
 And it’s all going to happen right here from Scientology Media Productions.”

-Meanwhile, church members bitterly reacted to recent news that A&E had renewed Remini’ series for another season.
+Meanwhile, church members bitterly reacted to recent news that A&E had renewed Remini’s series for another season.

 “It became clear to us that although we were telling painful stories of former members of the Church of Scientology, this show was resonating strongly with people everywhere,” she said after network officials announced plans for a second season.
 “The show is really about standing up for what is right and not letting bullies have their way.
 I feel it is important for people to know that you can take action to bring about change, both for yourself and for others.”